 …some parents may find the lack of adhesive difficult to work around, especially when using it as an overnight diaper insert.

-With a well-sized diaper, you can avoid leaks even if your baby moves around at night.
+With a well-sized diaper and diaper liners overnight, you can avoid leaks even if your baby moves around at night.

 That’s said, we recommend these for babies six months and older.

 …these are super absorbent, generally perform well for larger wet messes, and can even work as boosters and for the double lining.

 5 – Dandelion Diapers Biodegradable and Flushable Natural Diaper Liners